 - Light and bulky objects

-You may get a commercial shipping price if you are a business that qualifies and the USPS also has sales reps that can come out to your business and help you make shipping plans.
+You may get a commercial shipping price if you are a business that qualifies, and the USPS also has sales reps who can come out to your business and help you make shipping plans.

 - Economical for small businesses

 - Free pick-up

 - Not great for large, unwieldy, or bulky packages

 You have several shipping options with USPS.
 Here is a basic rundown of each option: